RamYala121/samplot-ic/README.md

 <center><img src="/doc/imgs/montage.jpg" width="100%"/></center>

-`samplot-ic` is a command line tool for rapid, multi-sample structural variant visualization. `samplo-ic` takes SV coordinates and bam files and produces high-quality images that highlight any alignment and depth signals that substantiate the SV.
+`samplot-ic` is a command line tool for rapid, multi-sample structural variant visualization. `samplot-ic` takes SV coordinates and bam files and produces high-quality images that highlight any alignment and depth signals that substantiate the SV.
 This version of samplot-ic supports inter-chromosomal data.